msullivan1999/react-todo/README.md

+# Overview
+I simple notes/todo application to practice some pbasic react js skills

 # Deployment
-The current version of this application (unfinished) is deployed at
+The current version of this application (unfinished) is deployed at https://msullivan1999.github.io/react-todo/ Currently only the create new note and delete note funtionalities are opperational.
+The website is fully responsive (using bootstrap)

 # Getting Started with Create React App